How to send money to Georgia

 Tips for picking up cash in Georgia

-Incidences of serious crime have reduced in Georgia, especially in Tbilisi.
-However, there have been instances of violent crimes committed against foreigners, which include robberies, carjacking, assaults and home invasions, so it’s best to be cautious.
+Incidences of serious crime have fallen in Georgia, especially in Tbilisi.
+However, there have been violent crimes committed against foreigners, which include robberies, carjacking, assaults and home invasions, so it’s best to be cautious.
 When travelling after dark, exercise vigilance, especially in residential areas and around hotels.

 While merchants often quote prices in US dollars or euros, Georgian law requires that you pay for all products and services in Georgian lari.
 You can use credit cards in Tbilisi easily, but this is not the case in other regions of the country.
 You can find ATMs in major towns.
 Acceptance of traveller’s cheques is limited.